 We are a mother-daughter family business of artists.
 Our passionate staff works hard to meticulously craft and deliver our archival panels to you.
 While we would not exist without our entire staff, we invite you to meet the creative female forces behind Raymar.

-Emilie C. Dietrich President / Creative Director
+Emilie C. Dietrich Owner / Creative Director

 Prior to Raymar, Emilie graduated from the University of Notre Dame’s business school and became a foreign exchange and commodity broker with the Chicago Board of Trade.
 Financially successful yet creatively stifled, she left finance in search of a more artistic life and attended Parsons School of Design in NYC.
 In 2008, Emilie was called to carry on her family's business.
 Emilie took up the reins of Raymar and has grown the company into one of the leading producers of archival art panels in the industry.